Mohammad-Khazaee/Mohammad-Khazaee.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello my name is mohammad khazaee [subreddit](http://reddit.com).
-I'm electrical engineering and computer science student at ferdowsi univercity of mashhad `mohammad.jpg`
+Hello my name is mohammad khazaee.
+I'm electrical engineering and computer science student at ferdowsi univercity of mashhad